 Not only do you need to know how to secure your supply chain, but also what questions need to be asked as a leader to ensure the appropriate security measures are in place.

-This is a hugely complex task that starts with raising awareness, building trusted relationships with your suppliers and having viability into your supply chain.
+This is a hugely complex task that starts with raising awareness, building trusted relationships with your suppliers and having viability in your supply chain.

 Here are 6 key points to start thinking about: